 Jake Null is a local music director, producer, engineer, audio consultant, and sound designer.
 He is a proud alumnus of Virginia Tech and Berkley School of Music.
 Winner of 2 Helen Hayes Awards and nominated for 5 more.
 Credits include: Keegan Theatre: Chicago, Big Fish, Parade, Next to Normal, American Idiot, Dogfight, Hair, The Full Monty, Spring Awakening, Working, National Pastime; Levine Music Theatre: The Drowsy Chaperone, 1776, A Christmas Story; Constellation Theatre Company: Urinetown, Avenue Q; Open Circle Theatre: The Who’s Tommy; Capital Fringe: The 27 Club.

-SUZANNE Richard has a BA in Dramatic Arts from the University of North Carolina at Chapel Hill.
+Suzanne Richard is the Artistic Director of Open Circle and has a BA in Dramatic Arts from the University of North Carolina at Chapel Hill.
 With Open Circle Theatre, she received a Helen Hayes nomination for Outstanding Direction and Outstanding Production of a Resident Musical for Jesus Christ Superstar.
 She currently works as a professional actress in the DC area with companies such as The Folger, Ford’s Theatre, Washington Shakespeare Company, Imagination Stage, and 1st Stage.
 She also works as a consultant to the U.S. International Council on Disabilities, where she was previously the Outreach Coordinator.